Jomigi/Cone_angle_artifact_reduction/README.md

-# CBCT-artifact-reduction
+# Cone_angle_artifact_reduction

-This repository is used to reduce and/or remove cone-angle artifacts introduced during cone-beam computed tomography.
+This repository contains code that was used to perform the experiments described in "High Cone Angle Artifact Reduction in Circular Cone-Beam CT scans using Symmetry-Aware Deep Learning" by Minnema et al.

-In order to use this repository, create a conda environment using:
+The Conda package is necessary in order to use this repository.
+A virtual enviroment can be created using:

 > env_name=*my_name*
 > conda create --name $env_name python=3.6

-In order to install the required pacakges:
+In order to install the required pacakges, run:

 > python setup.py